slemonide/GraphSpace/README.md

 * Each square is a node, sides of the squares are connections
 * As such, each node has four connections
 * To avoid creation of empty nodes on the borders, the space is looped onto itself (it's closed and infinite)
-* Nodes can be rearranged in such a way that the plane is no longer an Euclidean plane
+* Nodes can be rearranged in such a way that the plane is no longer a Euclidean plane

 This project is supposed to provide only the implementation of the space itself; objects to be stored inside the space should be provided by whoever uses the space.